Support for businesses affected by coronavirus

 - Your business only uses one property - you may still be able to get relief if you use more

-If you wish to apply, complete the Application for pdf Small Business Rate Relief (178 KB)
+If you wish to apply, the please complete the online Application for Small Business Rate Relief

 Rural Rate Relief